 ( QUESTIONS TO ASK QUESTIONS TO ASK THE YOUR NEXT STEP YOURSELF EMPLOYEE 1.
 Were my expectations clear?
 What was your understanding of what you were supposed to do?
 If they knew the expectations, go to the next step.
-If not, you are the source of the problem.
+If not, you are the source of the problem .
 Explain them to the employee.
 2. Were their resources adequate?
 Did you have everything you needed to do the job?
 If "Yes", go to the next step.
 If not, give them what they need.
 3. Do they get current feedback to tell them if they are performing to expectations?
 How do you know how well you are doing while you are doing it?
 (This is why you have a gas gauge on your car's dashboard.
 How else could you get current feedback on the fuel level?)
 If they do have an adequate feedback process, go to the next step.
 If not, find a way to provide it.
-4. Does the desired performance seem punishing to them?
-These two are not quite as straightforward as the other.
-An example for step #4 is, "If this person finishes their work early, what is their reward?"
-If the answer is, "We give them some work from the slower employees."
+4. Does the desired performance seem punishing to them? step #4 is, "If this person finishes t tforward as the other.
+An example for heir work early, what is their reward?"
+If e work from the slower employees."
 5. Are we somehow rewarding poor performance?
 Obviously, you are punishing the desired behavior of finishing early.
 Conversely, in #5, if the reward for a slow employee is his extra work is given to a faster employee, he will never stop being slow.
 In either case, you must rectify the situation before moving on.
 6. Are there any consequences if they do not follow the What is the penalty for not doing what we require?
 If there is no penalty, you must provide one.
 If this is not the problem, move on to the next step.